Mardi Himal Trek

 Arrive Kathmandu airport (1345m.), receive and welcome with flower garlands and transfer to hotel.
-Their after generally we discuss about the things need to do and late afternoon we settle the remaining preparation of the trekking and shopping.
-Then if there is little time left we may go for a short walk around, if not we go for dinner.
+Their after generally we discuss about the things we need to do, and late afternoon we settle the remaining preparation of the trekking and shopping.
+Then if there is little time left, we may go for a short walk around, if not we go for dinner.

 Day 02: After breakfast fly to Pokhara (915m.) and drive to Kande & trek to Pothana (1890m.)
 4 hours.
 O/N lodge